hema-ted/pyzfs/doc/tutorial.rst

 2. Directly execute pyzfs.exec.runzfs with Python from a terminal.

-We will mainly focus on approch 2, which works more smoothly with MPI.
+For approach 1, see an example Jupyter notebook at /examples/o2_qe_hdf5/run.ipynb.
+Here we will mainly focus on approch 2, which works more smoothly with MPI.

 For serial execution, simply type the following command in the folder that contains DFT wavefunction file(s)